Shimizu-Technology/shimizu-order-suite/README.md

 - **Order**: Food orders
   - Belongs to restaurant
   - Optional user association for guest orders
+  - Has many order_acknowledgments for tracking admin notifications

+- **OrderAcknowledgment**: Tracks which orders have been acknowledged by which admin users
+  - Belongs to order
+  - Belongs to user
+  - Ensures order notifications persist across page refreshes

 - **Menu/MenuItem/Category**: Menu management
   - All belong to restaurant directly or through associations